rnkn/olivetti/README.md

 ## Installation ##

-The latest stable release of Olivetti is available via [MELPA-stable][] and can be installed with:
+The latest stable release of Olivetti is available via [MELPA-stable][].
+First, add MELPA-stable to your package archives:

-    M-x package-install RET olivetti RET
+    M-x customize-option RET package-archives RET

+Insert an entry named `melpa-stable` with the URL `https://stable.melpa.org/packages/`.

+You can then find the latest stable version of `olivetti` in the list returned by:

+    M-x list-packages RET

+If you prefer the latest but perhaps unstable version, do the above using [MELPA][].

+## Advanced Installation ##

-Alternately, download the [latest release][], move this file into your load-path and add to your .emacs/init.el file:
+Download the [latest release][], move this file into your load-path and add to your `init.el` file:

     (require 'olivetti)

-If you prefer the latest but perhaps unstable version, install via [MELPA][], or clone the repository into your load-path and require as
+If you wish to contribute to or alter Olivetti's code, clone the repository into your load-path and require as above:
-above:

     git clone https://github.com/rnkn/olivetti.git